-Blue Marble Geographics releases version 24.1 of Global Mapper Pro
+Blue Marble Geographics Releases Version 24.1 of Global Mapper Pro

-This release adds a viewer to the mobile data merge tool and a new wizard in the Pixels to Points tool to guide users through set-up and expansions to segmentation-based point cloud classification.”HALLOWELL, ME, UNITED STATES, February 14, 2023 /EINPresswire.com/ -- Blue Marble Geographics (bluemarblegeo.com) is pleased to announce the immediate availability of v24.1 for Global Mapper Pro.
+Hallowell, Maine – February 14, 2023 – Blue Marble Geographics (bluemarblegeo.com) is pleased to announce the immediate availability of v24.1 for Global Mapper Pro.
 This new update includes improved power pole classification using segmentation, a wizard to guide users settings in Pixels to Points, a new viewer for data merging in the Mobile Data Management tool, Convolution filters, and much more!

 Further enhancing Global Mapper Pro’s suite of lidar classification tools, version 24.1 includes an update to the power pole classification workflow.
 By using segmentation, a method of spectral partitioning and cluster analysis, power poles can be automatically detected and classified with a new option in the Non-Ground Classification tool.